01-edu/Branch-Mobile/subjects/flutter_piscine/week01/day01/ex07/optionalSum/README.md

 ## optionalSum

+### Instructions

+Write a function called `optionalSum()` that accepts two integer arguments, and an optional integer argument.
+Return the sum of all the arguments.

 ### Optional parameters

 In Dart you can also make function arguments optional, meaning that a function can work even if the optional argument is omitted.
 If the optional parameter is omitted, it is considered to be null.

+### Usage

 Example of function with optional parameters: